-When the Financial Aid office determines your eligibility for financial aid, we take into consideration your estimated costs for tuition, fees, books and supplies.
+When the Office of Financial Aid determines your eligibility for financial aid, we take into consideration your estimated costs for tuition, fees, books and supplies.
 In addition, we also estimate the costs of your living expenses and transportation.

 |Tuition* and Fees||Room/

 |*Tuition costs are calculated at standard tuition rates for 24 credits.
 Some courses/programs may have higher tuition costs.|

 Please note.
 In Colorado the value for all allowable cost of attendance components, except for tuition and fees, is annually determined by the Colorado Department on Higher Education.
 Individual expenses will vary based on your choice of lifestyle and living arrangements.

 Tools such as College in Colorado are available to assist you and your family in exploring your financial aid options and to get an early start on the financial aid process.
 This will provide you with an opportunity to increase your knowledge of the financial aid process and with the various types of student aid.
 When you are ready to attend college, you will need to complete the Free Application for Federal Student Aid (FAFSA).

 DISCLAIMER: Federal regulations, as set forth in the Higher Education Opportunities Act, require that all institutions of higher education, including Aims Community College, make publicly available a Net Price Calculator to assist with estimates of cost of attendance.
 The U.S. Department of Education provided the template for this Net Price Calculator (NPC).
 The NPC, and any information made available to you, are provided as self-help tools for independent use and are not intended to offer financial advice.